 If you want to know the chances of your team making it before you spend on a ticket, check out the updated Super Bowl odds each week to see if you will need to start planning!

 How Super Bowl Tickets are Distributed & Lottery Drawing (Face-Value)

-If chosen, you will have the opportunity to purchase a pair of Super Bowl tickets at face value ($500).
-Unfortunately it’s too late to get in on the action for this year’s Super Bowl.
-The lottery sign up takes place from February 1st through June 1st.
+If selected, winners have the chance to buy a pair of Super Bowl tickets at face value.
+Note, however, that it’s too late to participate in the lottery for this year’s Super Bowl, as registration takes place from February 1st through June 1st.